 During his career at CBC, which spanned 50 years, Mansbridge covered major Canadian and international events, from the fall of the Berlin Wall in 1989 and the 9/11 terrorist attacks, to 13 Olympic Games, 34 Canada Day celebrations, 12 Remembrance Day ceremonies, four D-Day anniversaries, and every visit by the Queen since 1970.
 He has covered every federal election since 1972 and anchored all ten since 1984.
 He has conducted almost 15,000 interviews, including Canadian and global leaders.

-Mansbridge is also a bestselling author of three books, Mansbridge: One on One; Extraordinary Canadians: Stories from the Heart of Our Nation, and the forthcoming Off the Record, to be released October 5, 2021.
+Mansbridge is also a bestselling author of three books, Mansbridge: One on One; Extraordinary Canadians: Stories from the Heart of Our Nation, and his latest, Off the Record.
 He has also contributed to The 100 Photos That Changed Canada, Canada’s Great War Album, and the essay collection 100 Days That Changed Canada.

 In recognition of his extraordinary career, Mansbridge has received multiple national awards for excellence in broadcast journalism and 13 honorary degrees from universities in Canada and the US.
 He’s been a Fellow at Yale; a two-time named Chancellor of Mount Allison University, now its Chancellor Emeritus; and is a recipient of the Queen Elizabeth II Diamond Jubilee Medal.
 In 2008, he received Canada’s highest civilian honour, the Order of Canada.